Kaidine/Mechwarrior-Joystick-Guide/README.md

 guarantee (or test!) it.
 Even if it doesn't work exactly the same way for you, I hope it will be a good jumping-off point to 'Mech-blasting fun!

-Oh, and the usual disclaimers: I don't own any MechWarrior or BattleTech IP.
+Oh, and the usual disclaimers: I don't own any Mechwarrior or BattleTech IP.
 I don't work for any of the companies that have made these games, either now or in the past.
 I'm not even a mod author for any of them.
 I'm just a nerd who wanted to pilot some big stompy robots, and to use a joystick to do so.
 Share this guide with whoever, for whatever reason; Make any edits you want (albeit not in this repository, please...).
-I just hope this eases your way into playing the MechWarrior series with joysticks!
+I just hope this eases your way into playing the Mechwarrior series with joysticks!

 ### My Setup